SNL Funny 115

 and he denies that the character of Napoleon Dynamite is actually based

 anyone he knows.
-Then his friend Leopold Samsonite (Jeff
+Then his friend Leopold Samsonite (Jason

 Sudeikis - doing a perfect Napoleon Dynamite impression) stands up in